fvclaus/vsc-sort-json-array/README.md

 ## Features

-Selecting an array works well with the `editor.action.smartSelect.grow` keyboard shortcut or a simliar expand-selection shortcut.

 ### Sort number, string or object arrays
 String arrays are sorted using the lexicographic order.
 Number arrays are sorted based on their value.
 Objects are sorted based on one or more properties.
 The program will ask until the sort is deterministic.
 There is command for ascending and descending sort.
 Nested objects and arrays with mixed types are only supported by custom function.